Pistol-whipping

-Pistol-whipping or buffaloing is the act of using a handgun as a blunt weapon, wielding it as an improvised club.
+Pistol-whipping or buffaloing is the act of using a handgun as a blunt weapon, wielding it as an improvised club or whip.
 Such a practice dates to the time of muzzle loaders, which were brandished in such fashion in close-quarters combat once the weapon's single projectile had been expended.

 Etymology

 The term buffaloing is documented as being used in the Wild West originally to refer to the act of being intimidated or cheated by bluffing.
 It would develop into a term meaning to strike someone with a handgun in the 1870s when Stuart N. Lake reported Wyatt Earp doing so.
 Wild Bill Hickok would also be a prominent practitioner of the technique.
 The new use of the term developed because the act of hitting someone with their revolver was seen as an additional insult to the character of the victim.

 The modern terms pistol-whipping and to pistol-whip were reported as "new words" of American speech in 1955, with cited usages dating to the 1940s.